 🗒 Best served with

-Keep it in an airtight container in the fridge for up to three days.
+Keep it in an airtight container in the fridge for 3-4 days.
 The orzo will continue to absorb liquid, so add a little extra when reheating.

 Orzo works best, but if you need a substitute, try small pasta shapes like acini di pepe or ditalini.

-Use full-fat coconut milk instead of half-and-half and swap out the Parmesan for a dairy-free cheese alternative.
+Use full-fat coconut milk instead of milk and swap out the Parmesan for a dairy-free cheese alternative.

 Equipment